Gdalik/audiocomplib/README.md

                 break
 ```

-The full version of this example is available [here](examples/realtime_processing_pedalboard.py).
+The extended version of this example is available [here](examples/realtime_processing_pedalboard.py).
 It is more stable (handling and preventing possible exceptions) and illustrative.

 Before running the example, ensure you have [Pedalboard](https://github.com/spotify/pedalboard) Python library installed: